-- 9. Interest rate movements have been used as the key indicator to gauge the effectiveness of monetary policy transmission in PICs.
+Interest rate movements have been used as the key indicator to gauge the effectiveness of monetary policy transmission in PICs.
 As noted earlier, the lack of response of market interest rates to central bank policy changes during the crisis has been a major source of frustration.
 It had been hoped that changes in central bank policy rates would translate into commensurate movements in commercial banks' lending and deposit rates and the amounts of credit to the private sector would increase, boosting economic activity.
-Given this background, our assessment of monetary policy transmission begins with the assessment of the role of policy rates. - 10.
+Given this background, our assessment of monetary policy transmission begins with the assessment of the role of policy rates.

 The pass-through of policy rates to commercial bank interest rates indeed appears to be low and varies across PICs (Figure 3).
 While in PNG and Vanuatu commercial banks' deposit and lending rates do seem to respond to changes in policy rates, such a response is hardly discernable in Fiji, Solomon Islands, and Tonga.
 The low response in the latter group of countries is hardly surprising given that their policy rates do not change very often, indicating either an inactive interest rate policy or the presence of some other policy measures that may have been taken as substitutes for interest rate policies.
-Indeed, in the case of Fiji, for example, the Reserve Bank of Fiji introduced in early 2009 administrative measures to push down lending rates by setting an interest rate ceiling at the end-2008 level and imposing an allowable interest rate spread of 4 percent.
+Indeed, in the case of Fiji, for example, the Reserve Bank of Fiji introduced in 2009 administrative measures to push down lending rates by setting an interest rate ceiling at the end-2008 level and imposing an allowable interest rate spread of 4 percent.
 While interest rate spreads have fallen somewhat in Fiji and Vanuatu, they have not changed much, or have even increased, in other PICs.
-It is worth noting that interest rate spreads in PICs are broadly comparable to those observed in Caribbean countries and their recent developments have followed a similar path (PFTAC, 2010).5 that interest rate pass-through in PICs is generally low (see the appendix).
-Based on an Autoregressive Distributed Lags model using monthly data over the period 2001-10, the estimated long-run interest rate pass-through-defined as the percentage point change in commercial banks' lending rates divided by the percentage point change in central bank policy rates-ranges from 0.1 in Vanuatu to
+It is worth noting that interest rate spreads in PICs are broadly comparable to those observed in Caribbean countries and their recent developments have followed a similar path (PFTAC, 2010).

-5 PFTAC (2010) also shows, based on prudential data, that profitability of PIC banks from interest operations does not appear to be out of line with international norms, though overall profitability is higher than comparable regions when all sources of bank income are considered.
+&lt;sup>6 PFTAC (2010) also shows, based on prudential data, that profitability of PIC banks from interest operations does not appear to be out of line with international norms, though overall profitability is higher than comparable regions when all sources of bank income (not just interest) are considered.